walterrowe/magick-frames/README.md

 droplets --> frameit --> output
 ```

-The StyleDroplet AppleScript only runs on macOS.
-The ImageMagick tools and “frame\_it” Unix shell script run on macOS and Linux.
+The style droplets only runs on macOS.
+The ImageMagick tools and “frame\_it” shell script run on macOS and Linux.

-By default the “frame\_it” Unix shell script preserves your input file by saving the decorated image to a new output file with “-framed” inserted  before the extension in the output filename.
+By default the “frame\_it” shell script preserves your input file by saving the decorated image to a new output file with “-framed” inserted  before the extension in the output filename.
 An input file named `my-image.jpg` will have an output a file named `my-image-framed.jpg`.
+The droplets use their style name in place of "framed" for the output file name.
 The output file is always placed in the same folder as the input file.
 You can tell the shell script to overwrite your input file by adding the `-o` or `--overwrite` option.

 The “frame\_it” shell script offers numerous options to tailor the style of decoration around your images.
-The StyleDroplet AppleScript includes a list of predefined options documented below.
+The CreateStyleDroplets AppleScript includes a list of predefined styles and associated options (also documented below).
 See the command line options section at the end for a detailed description of these options.

 # Installation and Configuration